 Make sure you wear loose-fitting, comfortable clothing to a poker game so that you are not distracted and can sit comfortably for as long as needed.
 Make sure you bring something warm to wear as well, especially if you are planning on playing long sessions at the local casino, which tend to go a little overboard on cooling their poker rooms.

-If you have cured any of your own bad habits, help us out by telling us about it in the comments section below.
+If you have cured any of your own bad habits, help us out by telling us about it in the comments section below or on our Facebook page.

 Ed.
 Note: Regular Cardplayer Lifestyle contributor Justin Butlion helped us compile this poker blog post.